 Is Java a good programming language to start with?
 Is it a good first language for beginners?
 Well, there are lots of reasons for beginners to learn Java.
 Here are a couple of reasons why learning Java is a great investment in your future.

 Here are some of the reasons you may want to learn Java:

-Community: Java has a strong and thriving community support and you will find great learning resources online to polish your skills.
+Java has strong and thriving community support and you will find great learning resources online to polish your skills.

 What Makes the Best Java Books?